 Thus, if you do not receive your drink coupons after flying 10 segments I would contact customer service.
 But before you call you should make sure that you are opted in for free drink coupons based on your preferences.
 Here is how you can do that:

-- Log in to you Rapid Rewards account at southwest.com (If you don’t have a Rapid Rewards account then you need to create one)
+- Log in to your Rapid Rewards account at southwest.com (if you don’t have a Rapid Rewards account then you need to create one)

 - Under “Rapid Rewards drink coupons,” click Edit and select Yes to confirm you are over 21 years old.